 - If you are applying to start studying at Oxford and your previous visa is for study at another institution you must apply for your visa before you enrol.
 You can then start studying while you wait for your visa.

+It is important to apply in time.
 To allow yourself time to prepare the application and obtain any documents you need we advise you to start work on it at least a month before you need to submit it.

 Getting a Confirmation of Acceptance for Studies (CAS) number